OfficeDev/TrainingContent/Teams/03 Bots/Lab.md

     The **manifest.json** file requires several updates:
     - The `id` property must contain the app ID from registration.
 Replace the token `[microsoft-app-id]` with the app ID.
     - The `packageName` property must contain a unique identifier.
 The convention is to use the bot's URL in reverse format.
-Replace the token `[from-ngrok]` with the unique identifier from the Forwarding address.
+Replace the token `[botUrl]` with the unique identifier from the Forwarding address.
     - Similarly, the `developer` property has three URLs that should match the hostname of the Messaging endpoint.
-Replace the token `[from-ngrok]` with the unique identifier from the Forwarding address.
+Replace the token `[botUrl]` with the unique identifier from the Forwarding address.
     - The `botId` property (in the `bots` collection property) also requires the app ID from registration.
 Replace the token `[microsoft-app-id]` with the app ID.
     - Save and close the **manifest.json** file.